-Section 224 of the Community Charter allows Council, on or before October 31 of each year, to adopt a bylaw, to exempt from property taxation on the land, improvements or both owned and used for various specified purposes.
+Section 224 of the Community Charter allows Council, on or before October 31 of each year, to adopt a bylaw, to exempt from property taxation on the land, improvements or both owned and used for various specified purposes for the subsequent year.
 Council has provided Permissive Tax Exemptions (PTE) for the following land and/or improvements:

 - 1. Surrounding an exempt property - 2.
-Used or occupied by a hospital and independent schools - 3.
+Used or occupied by a hospital or independent schools - 3.
 Used or occupied by a home for elderly citizens constructed with the assistance of aid granted by the Province under the Housing Construction (Elderly Citizens) Act before its repeal - 4.
 Used for charitable or philanthropic purposes - 5.
 Owned or held by an athletic or service club for public service purposes

 These PTEs provided by Council are in addition to the statutory exemption that the land and improvements may be entitled to under Section 220 of the Community Charter.
 The City's PTE policy strives to ensure a balance between approving PTEs and the need to preserve the property tax revenue base.

-In October 2023, Council approved the 2024 Taxation Exemption list and Permissive Tax Exemption Bylaw No. 8419, 2023.
-2024 PTE (Municipal Taxation) estimated to be \$0.97M.
+In September 2024, Council approved the 2025 Taxation Exemption list and Permissive Tax Exemption Bylaw No. 8474, 2024.

+2024 PTE (Municipal Taxation) estimated to be \$1.02M.